GuildCrafts/web-development-js/_goals/111-Tweet-reGenerator_with_Node.md

 ## Description

-A web application that will allow the developer-user to collect their tweets and add them to a database of "evergreen" (not dated, always relevant) tweets.
+A web application that will allow the developer-user to collect their tweets and save them to a database of "evergreen" (not dated, always relevant) tweets.
 They will then be able to retweet tweets stored in said database either at regular intervals, or manually.

 This Tweet-reGenerator is a Twitter-dedicated, light-weight clone of [MeetEdgar](https://meetedgar.com/), a social media management tool.

-Building this app will require use of the [Twitter REST API][] with OAuth (meaning that you will need to get an API key from Twitter in order to access the API), JavaScript, [Node.js][node], [Express][], routing by way of [Routes.js][routes-js], [MySQL][mysql] for database management, and a templating engine like [Handlebars][].
+Building this app will require use of the [Twitter REST API][] with OAuth (meaning that you will need to get an API key from Twitter in order to access the API), JavaScript, [Node.js][node], [Express][], routing by way of [Routes.js][routes-js], the [MySQL][mysql] database, and a templating engine like [Handlebars][].

 _Note: this is only one suggested stack; you could also do it using express, PostgreSQL, pug (as many projects at the guild seem to do), or you could go the React/MongoDb way.
 Up to the developer team to decide what technologies to implement._